 I am not really sure how do other housewives (without children) spend their day because my experience with them is very limited apart from plain observation.

 I only got to observe my mother, my sisters, my friends and my neighbors but all of them have kids so eventually I can say that most of their time is spent on

 tending their kids and doing things for the kids.

-Recently I was able to spend a few days with a friend who has no children and I wonder what does she do alone when her husband is out for work ( I assume that couple without children do things together most of the times -like my husband and I).
+Recently I was able to spend a few days with a friend who has no children and I wonder what does she do alone when her husband is out for work ( I assume that couple without children does things together most of the times -like my husband and me).

 Then it occurred to me to share what I do since I have been hearing people asking whether or not I am bored staying at home alone.

 So here's how I usually spend my day.

 Cooking is not a major activity for me.
 I only cook one major meal every day.
 Yes, one major cooking!
 What I mean with "major" cooking is that I get to cook what most people call "meal", which could be a rice dish, a roti-sabji dish, a fried item and chutney dish, etc.... something that makes you turn on the stove and keep it that way for about an hour or even more.
 What about the rest of the day?
 Well, we generally have fruits (whatever is in season) and vegetables like cucumber or carrots and nuts plus a plant milk or plain coffee in between.

 Update: We have adopted a dog named Kalu.
 I cook him his food, and sometimes when his friends are around, the cooking becomes frequent.
 Adopted means, he comes and goes though he usually spends the night with us.
 He's thought to have been abandoned, arrived 3 months before we came.
 Now he found a home with us.